Writers in the Schools

 Inspiring high school students to find their voices through creative writing.

 Our Writers in the Schools (WITS) program brings working writers into high school classrooms to inspire students to write, revise, edit, and publish their writing.
-WITS writers collaborate with teachers to create inspiring and dynamic curricula that meet the goals for arts learning, while also helping students understand the real-world importance of reading and writing in all aspects of life.
+WITS writers collaborate with teachers to create semester-long inspiring and dynamic curricula that meet the goals for arts learning, while also helping students understand the real-world importance of reading and writing in all aspects of life.
 WITS writers share their expertise and personal experience of the writing life, helping youth learn to use writing as a form of creative self-expression.

 “I learned to expand my thoughts and improve my writing in ways I hadn’t thought of before.
 I feel so fortunate to have had this opportunity.”Lincoln High School student